 EWS: Economically Weaker Section

 The definition of EWS has been given by the Govt. of India, and it is different from Economically Backward Class (EBC).
-The definition of EBC and Most Economically Backward Class (MEBC) vary in different states and institutions.
-The Central Government has recently introduced 10% reservation quota for the Economically Weaker Sections (EWS) of General Category candidates.
+The definition of EBC and Most Economically Backward Class (MEBC) varies in different states and institutions.
+The Central Government has recently introduced a 10% reservation quota for the Economically Weaker Sections (EWS) of General Category candidates.